All Products

 2. On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose Mesh Security Center > Workload Identity.

-3. In the upper part of the Workload Identity page, select the ID of the desired cluster from the Data Plane drop-down list and select the desired namespace from the Namespace drop-down list to view the workload identities of the services that reside in the Kubernetes cluster in ASM.
+3. On the Workload Identity page, select a cluster from the Data Plane drop-down list and a namespace from the Namespace drop-down list to view workload identities.

 Peer authentication